schuemie/OhdsiAuthorGraph/README.md

 The Matplotlib code colors authors by the type of papers they publish.
 For this, we need to first classify their papers by type, for which we use LLMs:

-1. Run ExtractPubAbstractTitle.R.
-This will save the titles and abstracts as XML in the `intermediaryData` folder.
-2. Run PaperClassification.R.
+1. Run PaperClassification.R.
 This requires access to an LLM like GPT-4.
 This will write the classifications to the `paperClassification` folder.
-3. Run matplotlib/PlotAuthorGraph.py.
-Make sure to run the pickle files (`positionsSpringForce.pkl` and `positionsNoOverlap.pkl`) first.
+2. Run matplotlib/PlotAuthorGraph.py.
+Make sure to delete the pickle files (`positionsSpringForce.pkl` and `positionsNoOverlap.pkl`) first.
 These are caches from a previous run.
-4. In some image editor (e.g. Gimp), combine the plot (`matplotlib/plot.png`) with the legend (`matplotlib/legend.png`).
+3. In some image editor (e.g. Gimp), combine the plot (`matplotlib/plot.png`) with the legend (`matplotlib/legend.png`).